rharkanson/pyriscope/README.md

 Pyriscope is open source, with a [public repo][git-repo-url] on Github.

 BIG THANKS to [crusherw] for setting the threads straight and to [zendesk-thittesdorf] for the CloudFlare replay patch!

+Also [sooqua] for keeping up to date with changes Periscope's end.

 ### Installation